juice-lang/juice-docs/language-reference/lexical-structure.md

   """
   ```

-  In contrast to single-line string literals, multiline literals can contain cariage return and line feed characters, as well as unescaped double quotation marks.
+  In contrast to single-line string literals, multiline literals can contain carriage return and line feed characters, as well as unescaped double quotation marks.
 However, three consecutive unescaped double quotes and unescaped backslashes cannot be part of a multiline string literal for the same reasons.

   All carriage returns or combinations of carriage return and line feed are converted to just a line feed in a multiline literal.
 If it then immediately starts with a line feed, it will get stripped from the resulting string; the same also happens if it ends with a line feed.
   All other line feed characters are kept in the resulting string, unless escaped by a backslash (`\`) at the end of a line.

   Multiline string literals can be indented using as many space and horizontal tab characters as you like.
 The indentation will get stripped from the beginning of each line.
 You can specify the stripped indentation by indenting the closing delimiter by the desired amount of spaces/tabs.

-  These rules ensure that all of the following literals result in the exact same string:
+  These rules ensure that all the following literals result in the exact same string:

   ```juice
   """